plausible/docs/docs/wordpress-integration.md

 * Full support for [events and goals including custom properties](custom-event-goals.md) out of the box
 * Tracking 404 page errors out of the box
 * Tracking outbound link clicks out of the box
-* The ability to exclude admin users from having their visits and page views recorded
+* Excludes admin users from having their visits and page views recorded out of the box (but you can disable this in case you want to track your visits)
 * Full support for [self-hosted instances of Plausible](self-hosting.md)

+## Install our WordPress plugin

 You can install the Plausible Analytics plugin in the "**Plugins**" section in the left-hand side navigation within your WordPress dashboard.

 Click on "**Add New**", in the search field in the top right, search for the name of the plugin and click on the "**Install Now**" button.

 After the installation is finished, click on the "**Activate**" button.

 "**Plausible Analytics**" will now show up in the "**Settings**" section in the left-hand side navigation within your WordPress dashboard.
 Click on it to explore the different options available.

-### How to track 404 page errors with the WordPress plugin
+## How to track 404 page errors with the WordPress plugin

 404 error pages won't show up automatically.
 You'll have to configure the goal for them to show up on your dashboard.